itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

   - [ ] PAASTOKEN=myDynatracePaaSToken
   - [ ] APITOKEN=myDynatraceApiToken

-Open a text editor we will use this as a cheat sheet for our Credential information.
+Open a text editor, we will use this as a cheat sheet, for our Credential information.

 1. Retrieve your Tenant ID.